Ashlie-G/LuxeEthique/README.md

 - Tuesday 10th
     - build order, order items models and cart controller.
     - 'cart' functioning as desired.
-- Wednesday 12th
+- Wednesday 11th
     - implement stripe to cart.
     - this proved to waste too much time, the way i planned my cart did work with how i have used stripe previously, removed order and order items models and cart controller.
     - implemented stripe to each item rather than cart (selection of items)
-- Thursday 13th
+- Thursday 12th
     - build user profile page, unable to edit details at this point in time, assuming same issue with nesting and custom devise forms.
     - started about page, placeholder image and soe test about the application.
     - limit product listings on wardrobe (shop) page, build without pagination gem.
-- Friday 14th
+- Friday 13th
     - move all private info to env
     - cloudianry and stripe now not functional since moving to env.
     - complete more of readme.md
     - corrected seed file to set user details of admin and test user.
+- Sunday 15th
+    - ammended stripe access through env and created routes for success.
+Attempted to change status of item when purchased, still not functioning.
+    - added egaer loading to user/user details and validated and sanitized product listings.
+    - created site map and first draft on questions for documnetation

 Please see the following screen shots for clarification.
 INSERT TRELLO SCREEN SHOTS HERE
 Link to trello